Pakistan Calls Off Limits On Mosque Attendance In Time For Ramadan

 Last Friday, dozens of worshippers braved pelting rain — and defied the government — to gather for communal prayers at Hanifiya mosque in the Pakistani capital Islamabad.
 They ignored official orders to limit Friday congregations to just five people — part of a broader ban on public gatherings to curb the spread of coronavirus.

-Many of the Friday congregants were elderly, like 72-year-old retiree Awal Khan, precisely the category of people who have been worse affected by the pandemic.
+Many of the Friday congregants were elderly, like 72-year-old retiree Awal Khan, precisely the category of people who have been worse=t affected by the pandemic.

-"It is all in the hands of Allah," said Khan, who clucked disapprovingly when asked if he was worried about the virus.
-He added he was standing "two or three feet" away from fellow worshippers, but still, he said, "we should fear God" – not a pandemic.
+"It is all in the hands of Allah," said Khan, who clucked disapprovingly when asked whether he was worried about the virus.
+He added he was standing "2 or 3 feet" away from fellow worshippers, but still, he said, "we should fear God" – not a pandemic.

 With the holy Muslim month of Ramadan drawing near — it is expected to begin April 24 — Khan said he looked forward to spending even more time in the mosque for evening prayers, as Muslims traditionally do during the month.
 But this week, he won't be breaking the law.